Saving webpage as .webarchive file in Safari

 textutil -convert html

-3 – Lastly, drag the .webarchive folder into Terminal.
+3 – Lastly, drag the .webarchive file into Terminal.
 Hit Enter and you’ll find all the extracted files in the same folder where the .webarchive file is located.
-Oh, one more thing, did I mention I was using Safari to visit the site and download images?
-It turns out it’s much easier with Google’s Chrome.

-With Chrome, you can simply save the web page using the “Webpage, Complete” format and that’ll give you a folder with all the page content in it, including the images.
+With Chrome, you can simply save the web page in the “Webpage, Complete” format and that’ll give you a folder with all the page content in it, including the images.

 Saving Web Page with Chrome

-If there’s anything that I learnt from this experience, it’s that Chrome is a better web browser.
+If there’s anything that I learned from this experience, it’s that Chrome is a better web browser.
 I mean, Safari and Edge are great too, especially when you use them to download Chrome.